francois-durand/package_helper_test_2022_01_18_16h42/README.rst

 This is a test of Package Helper 2.
+It is nice.

 * Free software: GNU General Public License v3